 I work as a development coach and mentor to organizational leaders/managers and emerging leaders.
 I’m aided in this by my experience leading non-profit and for-profit organizations, my work in social psychology, and that as a Professor of Leadership Studies.
 My PhD is from Gonzaga University and my MA from Fuller Theological Seminary.
-I served as Chair, The International Leadership Association, Public Leadership; and am a member the International Coaches Federation, American Society for Training and Development, the International Leadership Association and affiliate member the International Society for Coaching Psychology.
+I served as Chair, The International Leadership Association, Public Leadership; and am a member the International Coaches Federation, American Society for Training and Development, the International Leadership Association and affiliate member the International Society for Coaching Psychology and a Hogan Certified Consultant.
 Some personal notes are below.

 A little more about me